alvar-freude/Posemo/README.md

 You may look in [PostgreSQL::SecureMonitoring::Checks](lib/PostgreSQL/SecureMonitoring/Checks) for the checks which are currently ready to use.

 Posemo is a modern Perl application using Moose; at installation it generates PostgerSQL functions for every check.
-These functions are called by an unprivileged user who can only call there functions, nothing else.
-But since they are `SECURITY DEFINER` functions, they run with more privileges (usually as superuser, since PostgreSQL 10 as a user, which is member of `pg_monitor`).
+These functions are called by an unprivileged user who can only call these functions, nothing else.
+But since they are `SECURITY DEFINER` functions, they run with more privileges (usually as superuser, and since PostgreSQL 10 as a user, which is member of `pg_monitor`).
 You need a superuser for installation, but checks can run (from remote or local) by an unprivileged user.
-Therefore, **the monitoring server need no access to your databases, no access to PostgreSQL internals – it can only call some predefined functions.**
+Therefore, **the monitoring server need no access to your databases, no access to PostgreSQL internals; it can't change or read your data – it can only call some predefined functions.**

-For a simple check you may look below at the *Alive* Check, which simply returns always true.
+For a simple check you may look below at the *SimpleAlive* Check, which simply returns always true.
 It uses a lot of defaults from `PostgreSQL::SecureMonitoring::Checks` and sugar from `PostgreSQL::SecureMonitoring::ChecksHelper`:

 ```perl
 package PostgreSQL::SecureMonitoring::Checks::SimpleAlive; # by Default, the name of the check is build from this package name